 7.4.
-Third Summer Institute on "Environmental and Social Implications of Land -use and Land-cover change in the Americas"
+Third Summer Institute: "Integrated Management of Water Resources in the Americas: Challenges and Emerging Issues"

-The third Summer Institute, "Integrated Management of Water Resources in the Americas: Challenges and Emerging Issues" was held in Miami, Florida, USA, from 15 July to 3 August, 2001.
-This Institute explored the multiple dimensions of use and management of water, such as (1) how the supply of water is affected by changes in climate, changes in land use/cover, and the health of aquatic systems; (2) how demand for water is affected by population growth and urbanization; (3) the role played by issues of governance (regulatory and institutional); (4) how conflicts over water might be resolved (community participation, reconciliation of multiple objectives, use of trans-jurisdictional and transnational resources); and (5) how new challenges in water resources management might be met (new techniques, development of common language, and interdisciplinary approaches).
-Attendance was 22 scientists from 14 member countries
+The third Summer Institute, was held in Miami, Florida, USA, from 15 July to 3 August, 2001.
+This Institute explored the multiple dimensions of use and management of water, such as (1) how the supply of water is affected by changes in climate, changes in land use/cover, and the health of aquatic systems; (2) how demand for water is affected by population growth and urbanization; (3) the role played by issues of governance (regulatory and institutional);

+(4) how conflicts over water might be resolved (community participation, reconciliation of multiple objectives, use of trans-jurisdictional and transnational resources); and (5) how new challenges in water resources management might be met (new techniques, development of common language, and interdisciplinary approaches).
+Attendance was 22 scientists from 14 member countries.

 7.5.
-Open Meeting on the International Human Dimensions Community.
+International Community Research Open Meeting on the Human Dimensions of the Environmental Global Changes

-This meeting, held in Rio de Janeiro, Brazil, (2001) was the first of its kind to be held in the Southern Hemisphere, co-hosted and co-organized by IAI.
+This meeting, held in Rio de Janeiro, Brazil, (2001) was the first of its kind to be held in the Southern Hemisphere, co-hosted and co-organized by IAI in partnership with IHDP (International Human Dimensions of Global Change Program).